 .deb packages in the current directory, or the path supplied:

 It is important to note that the

 dpkg tool does not implement any dependency handling.
 This means that if there are any unmet dependencies, the installation will fail.
-Luckily, it marks the dependencies needed, so if all of the dependencies are available within the repositories, you can satisfy them easily by typing this afterwards:
+However, it marks the dependencies needed, so if all of the dependencies are available within the repositories, you can satisfy them by typing this afterwards:

 This will install any unmet dependencies, including those marked by

-In order to remove an installed package, the
+In order to remove an installed package, you use

-This command leaves configuration files in place so that your configuration will be available if you need to reinstall the application at a later date.
-This is helpful because it means that the configuration files that you customized won't be removed if you accidentally get rid of a package.
+This command leaves configuration files in place so that your configuration will remain available if you need to reinstall the application at a later date.
+This is helpful because it means that any configuration files that you customized won’t be removed if you accidentally get rid of a package.

 The package will be uninstalled with the exception of your configuration files.

 If you wish to remove a package and all associated files from your system, including configuration files, you can use